Code-Institute-Submissions/https-github.com-farah-maria-women-in-coding-history/README.md

 I also tested the site on real devices by checking how it looked on my phone (Huawei P30 lite), my friends' devices (I asked them send me screenshots), my tablet (Surface Go) and by checking all of the most common screen sizes from the smallest size of 320 x 480 pixels (the dimensions for the iphone4).
 I also tested the points at which the integrity of the webpages fell apart using Chrome dev tools.
 I used these to guide the creation of further media queries in my CSS code to remedy the 'glitches', so that when I played with the width and height in Chrome dev tools, the design seamlessly adapted.
 I learned about this adaptive approach from a 'Sam's Teach Yourself' textbook that I have on CSS and HTML.
 "Focus your breakpoints on where your design starts to fail rather than worrying about specific devices or widths.
 It's also a good idea to strive for as few breakpoints as your design can handle and not be broken" (p.468, Colburn, Kyrnin & Lemay 2016).
 If I could go back and do this project again, I would certainly aim for less media queries.
 The feedback form in particular required a lot of adjustments in CSS for different screen sizes, and even though the code "works" and my course mentor was happy with the design responsivity for all of the pages of the site, I could have saved a lot of time and effort if I simply taught myself CSS grids and used this for the whole of the feedback page.

 I noticed early on that Chrome dev tools do not show how a site looks like on a given device in real life.
 This is because the browser adds elements to the top and the bottom of the page, and these are difficult to predict it varies with different browsers.
 When I tested the homepage on my phone, the footer dropped off the screen, but it was visible for the same dimensions in Chrome dev tools.
 I was told, for the sake for how this project is being assessed, to focus on what is shown by Chrome dev tools.
 However, I couldn't leave it alone, because I want this site to be of actual real-life use.
 I have coded the footer to come up higher on mobile devices so that it is always visible.
 It turns out that this makes the footer stand out more on smaller screens, so it probably pushed up the accessibility score on the Lighthouse report.

+The timeline code turned out to not work in its entirety on different devices after it had been amended by me to include images and different fonts/ colours.
+Specifically, there was a join in the timeline that was visibly out of alignment.
+I used Chrome dev tools to click on this, and discover which bit of code needed amending.
+A similar issue came up that related to the dots on the timeline.
+They were not on the actual timeline, but floating off away from the descriptions about each woman in history.
+I found the bug in the same way and created a series of media queries that fix this for different screen sizes.

  ## **Code Validation (and bugs!)**